 Oppenheimer Believes Intuit (INTU) Still Has Room to Grow

-Currently, the analyst consensus on Intuit is a Strong Buy with an average price target of $450.65, an 11.8% upside from current levels.
-In a report released yesterday, Merrill Lynch also initiated coverage with a Buy rating on the stock with a $460.00 price target.
+Intuit has an analyst consensus of Strong Buy, with a price target consensus of $450.65, which is an 8.7% upside from current levels.
+In a report issued on April 8, Merrill Lynch also initiated coverage with a Buy rating on the stock with a $460.00 price target.

 See today’s analyst top recommended stocks >>